expedition-wunderlich/expedition-wunderlich.github.io/_posts/2016-01-11-partelpoeg.md

 I feel this acutely.
 And nowadays, when everything is public and everybody may research their ancestry, I have learned – from a single scribbled line – that my first known forefather was a mercenary soldier of Carl XII.
 This is a thought of comfort for me, in the story where every single man could have been a serf.

-*Estonian State Forest Management Centre
+\* Estonian State Forest Management Centre {:.text-ref}

-** Schwertbrüderorden, the religious-military order established for the conversion of pagans in the territory of modern Estonia and Latvia in the 13th century, later merged with the Teutonic Order
+\** Schwertbrüderorden, the religious-military order established for the conversion of pagans in the territory of modern Estonia and Latvia in the 13th century, later merged with the Teutonic Order
+{:.text-ref}

 {% include images.html images=page.images %}